 - If a blob has moved between the hot and cool tiers in the period between the present moment and the restore point, the blob is restored to its previous tier.
 Restoring block blobs in the archive tier is not supported.
 For example, if a blob in the hot tier was moved to the archive tier two days ago, and a restore operation restores to a point three days ago, the blob is not restored to the hot tier.
 To restore an archived blob, first move it out of the archive tier.
 For more information, see Overview of blob rehydration from the archive tier.

 - If an immutability policy is configured, then a restore operation can be initiated, but any blobs that are protected by the immutability policy will not be modified.
 A restore operation in this case will not result in the restoration of a consistent state to the date and time given.

 - A block that has been uploaded via Put Block or Put Block from URL, but not committed via Put Block List, is not part of a blob and so is not restored as part of a restore operation.

-- A blob with an active lease cannot be restored.
-If a blob with an active lease is included in the range of blobs to restore, the restore operation will fail atomically.
-Break any active leases prior to initiating the restore operation.
+- If a blob with an active lease is included in the range to restore, and if the current version of the leased blob is different from the previous version at the timestamp provided for PITR, the restore operation will fail atomically.
+We recommend breaking any active leases before initiating the restore operation.

 - Performing a customer-managed failover on a storage account resets the earliest possible restore point for that storage account.
 For example, suppose you have set the retention period to 30 days.
 If more than 30 days have elapsed since the failover, then you can restore to any point within that 30 days.
 However, if fewer than 30 days have elapsed since the failover, then you cannot restore to a point prior to the failover, regardless of the retention period.
 For example, if it's been 10 days since the failover, then the earliest possible restore point is 10 days in the past, not 30 days in the past.